 - Such scrabble clubs/sections shall have a membership of at least seven (7) members to be eligible for registration as affiliate members of NSF.

-- Each individual scrabble player must be a registered member of a scrabble club affiliated to NSF through the states scrabble associations and must obtain registration / players license through payment of annual player’s registration fees to be determined by NSF board from time to time.
+- Each scrabble player must be a registered member of a scrabble club affiliated to NSF through the states scrabble associations and must obtain registration/players license through the payment of annual player’s registration fees to be determined by NSF board from time to time.

 - All clubs affiliation fees and players licensing/registration fees must be paid on or before 30th January of each year.

 - Where a member club or player fails to pay the annual fees by the 31st March of each year, such club or player shall be deemed to have automatically relinquished their membership and shall be re-admitted into the NSF after payment of the total fees owed along with a fine to be determined by the NSF board from time to time.

 The NSF board shall generate funds through:-

 - Annual registration fees to be paid by affiliate clubs or states scrabble associations.

 - 10% deductions on all prizes won by players as tournament dues.

 - 20% deductions on all largesse received by players, NSF board members and coaches as administrative dues to be paid directly into NSF account.

 - 15% deductions on all prizes where players are partially sponsored to continental or international events.